 Hendrix College strives to maintain an environment free from discrimination and harassment, where employees treat each other with respect, dignity and courtesy.
-The College adheres to the principal of equal educational and employment opportunity without regard to age, race, gender, disability, sexual orientation, or national origin.
-Further, the College is committed to the maintenance of an atmosphere of civility and respect for all students, faculty and staff.
+The College adheres to the principle of equal educational and employment opportunity without regard to age, race, color, religion, gender, disability, sexual orientation, gender identity or expression, genetic information, or national origin.